Working days lost

 The latest information from the Labour Force Survey shows:

-Estimated working days lost due to work-related incidents
+Estimated working days lost per worker due to self-reported work-related incidents

 2000-02 refers to 2000/01 injury data and 2001/02 illness data combined.